 Portuguese Cove real estate guide & listings for sale

-Portuguese Cove is very quiet overall, as there are usually low levels of noise from traffic.
-Parks are sparse, which results in them being rather challenging to reach from most locations within the community.
-Despite that, there are a few public green spaces nearby for residents to check out.
+Portuguese Cove is especially quiet overall, as noise from streets and other parts of the city is rarely an issue.
+Public green spaces are sparse, resulting in them being rather challenging to access from the majority of locations within the community.
+Still, there are a few parks nearby for residents to unwind in.

-Homeowners occupy nearly 95% of the units in Portuguese Cove while the remainder are rented.
-Single detached homes and townhouses are the predominant housing type in this community.
-Roughly 40% of properties in this part of Halifax were built following the year 2000, while most of the remaining buildings were built pre-1960 and in the 1960s.
-This community also has quite a good variety of housing size options; there is a higher proportion of three bedroom homes in this area.
+Homeowners occupy roughly 95% of the units in Portuguese Cove and 5% are rented.
+The sizeable percentage of single detached homes in the housing stock of this community is an important part of its character.
+About 40% of properties in this part of Halifax were built after the year 2000, while most of the remaining buildings were constructed pre-1960 and in the 1960s.
+This community offers mainly four or more bedroom and three bedroom homes.